anaaannya/Portfolio/README.md

-!st time trying to make portfolio with getting help of AI
+1st time trying to make portfolio with getting help of AI